Real-Time Fraud Detection Architecture at 12K TPS: The Full Reference Stack for 2026

-When a fintech client asked us to build a fraud detection system, the requirement was clear: every transaction must be scored before it clears.
-At 12,000 transactions per second during peak hours, that means sub-50ms end-to-end latency with zero dropped events.
-Here is how we built it.
+Here is a reference architecture for the shape of system a fintech team needs when every transaction must be scored before it clears.
+At 12,000 transactions per second during peak hours, the target is sub-50ms end-to-end latency with zero dropped events.
+The design below is the pattern we use when scoping this kind of build.

 The architecture has three layers.
 The ingestion layer receives transaction events via a Go service fronted by an AWS ALB.
 We chose Go over Node.js because goroutines gave us 10x better concurrency for I/O-bound work at this scale.
 Each event is immediately written to a Kafka topic partitioned by merchant ID, giving us ordering guarantees per merchant while allowing parallel processing across merchants.